roozerxc/SoftwarePoliticsTracker/README.md

 # Bryan Lunduke's Software Politics Tracker: Community Edition
-Tracking the political stances of software projects, software foundations, &amp; corporations.
+Tracking the political stances of software projects, software foundations, &amp; corporations individuals.
 Kinda like the ["Sweet Baby Inc. Detected"](https://store.steampowered.com/curator/44858017-Sweet-Baby-Inc-detected/) of FLOSS.

 Note: This does *not* include statements made by users and average contributors (or employees) of software organizations.
 Only official actions and statements from the organization itself, or from leadership or official representatives.